-' tab to cast your votes. ( CDSL's EASI/EASIEST e-services, click on e-Voting option and proceed directly to cast your vote electronically.
-7 ID, bllowed by 8 Digits Client , Next enter the Image Verification as displayed and Click on Login.
-Physical Form: Members stered with the Company. v v t If you are holding shares in demat form and had logged on to www.evotingindia.com and voted on an earlier voting of any company, then your existing password is o be used.
-If you are a first time user, follow the steps given below:
+- c.
+Shareholders holding shares in Physical Form should enter Folio Number registered with the Company. - 4) Next enter the Image Verification as displayed and Click on Login. - 5) If you are holding shares in demat form and had logged on to www.evotingindia.com and voted on an earlier e-voting of any company, then your existing password is to be used. - 6) If you are a first-time user follow the steps given below:

-For Members holding shares in Demat Form and Physical Form PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department when prompted by the system while e-voting (applicable for both demat shareholders as well as physical shareholders) • Shareholders who have not updated their PAN with the Company/Depositor Participant are requested to use the sequence number sent by Company/RTA contact Company/RTA.
-Dividend Bank Details OR Date of Birth (DOB) Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as record in your demat account or in the company records in order to login. • If the details are not recorded with the depository or company please enter the member id / folio number in the Dividend Bank details field as mentioned in instruction (v).
+For Physical shareholders and other than individual shareholders holding shares in Demat PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) Shareholders who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/RTA.
+Dividend Bank Details OR Date of Birth (DOB) Enter the Dividend Bank Details or Date of Birth (in dd/mm/yyyy format) as recorded in your demat account or in the company records in order to login. • If both the details are not recorded with the depository or company, please enter the member id/folio number in the Dividend Bank details field.

-- vii) After entering these details appropriately, click on "SUBMIT" tab. - viii) Members holding shares in Physical form will then reach directly to the Company selection screen. - ix) Members holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
+- (iii) After entering these details appropriately, click on "SUBMIT" tab. - (iv) Shareholders holding shares in physical form will then directly reach the Company selection screen.
+However, shareholders holding shares in demat form will now reach 'Password Creation' menu wherein they are required to mandatorily enter their login password in the new password field.
 Kindly note that this password is to be also used by the demat holders for voting for resolutions of any other company on which they are eligible to vote, provided that company opts for e-voting through CDSL platform.
-It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - x) For Members holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - xi) Click on the EVSN for <Jai Balaji Industries Limited> to vote. - xii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option
+It is strongly recommended not to share your password with any other person and take utmost care to keep your password confidential. - (v) For shareholders holding shares in physical form, the details can be used only for e-voting on the resolutions contained in this Notice. - (vi) Click on the EVSN for the relevant <Jai Balaji Industries Limited> on which you choose to vote. - (vii) On the voting page, you will see "RESOLUTION DESCRIPTION" and against the same the option